 - Click "Pay My Balance"

-OTHER PAYMENT METHODS
+ALTERNATIVE OFFLINE PAYMENT METHODS

 This information is customizable per event.
 However, for those of you that would like to keep this information the same for all events, you can setup a default from your Event Dashboard.
-Click into the Manage Organization tab, then select Registration Defaults on the left.
+Click into the MANAGE ORGANIZATION tab, then select Registration Defaults on the left.
 You can set default check payment instructions.

 Publishing an event will post the event listing on the portable calendar widget.
 This means: